Shruti1212002/MachineLearning/README.md

 # MachineLearning
-EDA and Data Prediction on the Telcom Churn Dataset
+EDA and Data Prediction on the Telecom Churn Dataset